gowebly/gowebly/README.md

 ### 🔹 A full Go-way to quick start

-If you still want to install `gowebly` to your system by Golang, use the [`go install`][go_install_url] command:
+If you still want to install `gowebly` CLI to your system by Golang, use the [`go install`][go_install_url] command:

 ```console